crisoja/practice-tdd-parking-lot-2021-8-1-15-16-40-779/src/test/java/com/parkinglot/README.md

 Given a full parking lot, and a car
 When parking boy park the car
 Then return error message "No available position"

+# story 4

+[x] Case 1
+Given a standard parking boy who manage two parking lots, both with available position, and a car When standard parking boy park the car
+Then the car will be parked to the first parking lot

+[] Case 2
+Given a standard parking boy, who manage two parking lots, first is full and second with available position, and a car When park the car
+THen the car will be parked to the second parking lot

+[] Case 3
+Given a standard parking boy who manage two parking lots bot with a parked car and two parking ticket When fetch the car twice
+Then return the right car with each ticket

+[] Case 4
+Given a standard parking boy, who manage two parking lots, and an unrecognized ticket, When fetch the car,
+Then return nothing with error message "Unrecognized parking ticket"

+[] Case 5
+Given a standard parking boy, who manage two parking lots and a used ticket, When fetch the car then return nothing with error message "Unrecognized parking ticket"

+[] Case 6
+Given a standard parking boy who manage two parking lots, bot without any position and a car When park the car
+Then return nothing with error message "No available position"